shobro/Assignment_ML/README.md

 Fairly simple to navigate.
 Execute all the cells and then use ipywidget slider in the thrid cell to change values of mean, variance, covariance using slider.

+Graph generated is not showing on github.
+I guess due to presence of sliders please use google colab to view this task

 ## Task3  (neuralNetwork.ipynb

 Execute all the cells.